vinceimbat/vinceimbat/content/thoughts/how to build a life management system.md

 Once I had my ground level in place and have acquainted myself to it, I was able to free myself with enough mental space and energy to think about what I really want.
 This is the best time to think about my motivations and intentions.

 1. Write a [[thoughts/purpose statement]].
    - Ideally, this is the first step.
-However, I found articulating my [[thoughts/purpose]] very tricky and difficult at first as I wasn’t clear about the point and meaning of life.
+However, I found articulating my [[purpose]] very tricky and difficult at first as I wasn’t clear about the point and meaning of life.
 Even if I had enough self-knowledge, answering the question “Why do you live?” was still difficult.
 I decided to use a temporary purpose and skipped thinking about it altogether and focused on working with my life areas first.
    - Purpose statement: [[my purpose is to live deliberately]].
 1. Do the best future self exercise to create a vision.
    - [[thoughts/my best future self exercise]]